Staying Optimistic During Your Job Search

 - Views change as a challenge or opportunity

-- Demonstrates commitment
+- Demonstrates resolve and commitment to problem solving

-- Recognizes their limits to control
+- Recognizes their own limits to control a situation

-- Engages to support others
+- Engages to lend support to others

 - Builds close connections with others